gmtiddia/working_memory_spiking_network/README.md

 is available at the [v_tiddia2022](https://github.com/gmtiddia/working_memory_spiking_network/releases/tag/v_tiddia2022) tag.
 In order for this version of the model to be run, the NEST version of [this repository](https://github.com/gmtiddia/nest-simulator-3.1) is required.
 It is derived from the [NEST 3.1 version](https://github.com/nest/nest-simulator/tree/3.1-develop), with the addition of the ``tsodyks3_synapse`` model, not present in the standard version of the library.
 For the installation instructions, follow [this guide](https://nest-simulator.readthedocs.io/en/v3.1/installation/linux_install.html).
 We verified that the simulations employing the ``tsodyks3_synapse`` model and the NESTML model produce the sam eresults.
 You can use the scripts contained in [test_synapse_model/comparison_tsodyks3_NESTML](test_synapse_model/comparison_tsodyks3_NESTML/) directory to compare the two implementations.

+The current repository enables the eterogeneity of the synaptic parameters and an improved reproducibility thanks to the NESTML implementation of synaptic model, as discussed in

+> Tiddia G, Sergi L, Rubiu S, Incollu A, & Golosio B. Short-term plasticity-based working memory spiking model is resilient to synaptic heterogeneity.
+In review.

 # Contact
-Gianmarco Tiddia, Istituto Nazionale di Fisica Nucleare, Sezione di Cagliari, Italy, gianmarco.tiddia@dsf.unica.it
+Gianmarco Tiddia, Istituto Nazionale di Fisica Nucleare, Sezione di Cagliari, Italy, gianmarco.tiddia@dsf.unica.it Luca Sergi, Physics department, University of Cagliari, Italy, lsergi@dsf.unica.it

 # License
 GPL 3.0 [license](LICENSE).